flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+October 2024: Sarah had a theoretical paper with Suzanne Alonzo published in [Proceedings of the Royal Society B](https://royalsocietypublishing.org/doi/10.1098/rspb.2024.1715)!

+October 2024: One of Coley's thesis chapters came out in [Early View at Molecular Ecology](https://onlinelibrary.wiley.com/doi/10.1111/mec.17550)!

 September 2024: Emily Beasley and Sarah presented talks at the International Society for Behavioral Ecology meeting in Melbourne, Australia.

 August 2024: Coley Tosto successfully passed the oral examination of her PhD thesis!